qrtl/hls-oca/account_move_delivery_invoice/readme/CONFIGURE.md

-To show the dynamic title on posted invoice reports:

-- Go to *Invoicing → Configuration → Settings*.
+Go to *Invoicing → Configuration → Settings*:

-- Set a value in **Invoice Report (PDF) Title**.
-The default is "納品書兼請求書".
-If no value is provided, the standard title will be used.
+- **Invoice Report (PDF) Titles**: Configure custom titles for invoice-related PDF reports.
+Standard titles are used if left blank.
+- **Use Delivery Note Comment**: Enable the delivery note comment field on invoices and credit notes (enabled by default).
+- **Hide Narration on Delivery Note**: Hide the standard invoice narration (terms and conditions) on delivery note and return slip PDFs (enabled by default).